shanshan0000/lundecpp/Readme.md

 </details>

-## If you want to thank me personally ...
+## Conclusion

-If you want to thank me personally, go to https://github.com/open-academy/machine-learning and give it a star.
+If you like this course and want to thank me personally, please go to <br> https://github.com/open-academy/machine-learning <br> and give it a star.
 Thank you!

 ![](img/thank.png)